ptdolan/CirQuestDSV/README.md

 ===========
 <h2>Description:</h2>

-This is a repository for code related to the analysis of Circular Resequencing data.
-Code may be written in python and/or R.
+This is a repository for code related to the analysis of [Circular Resequencing data](http://andino.ucsf.edu/toolsandprotocols).
+Code written in python and R.

-All code in this repository is intended for use downstream of Q-threshold count table generation by the CirSeq software package.
+All code in this repository is intended for use downstream of Q-threshold count table generation by the [CirSeq software package](http://andino.ucsf.edu/toolsandprotocols).

 This package has been updated with a base program for analyzing the output of CirSeq ('"Q" files') and plotting general information about them.
 It also generate a list of high frequency mutations and agglomerates q files into useful R data structures for further analysis.
 Updated to python 3.0.